Boc86/xboxgp_esde_sync/README.md

 ## Overview

-**Xbox Game Pass Sync** is a Python PyQt5 application that automates the integration of Xbox Cloud Gaming ([Greenlight] (https://github.com/unknownskl/greenlight)) with [EmulationStation-DE (ES-DE)](https://es-de.org/).
+**Xbox Game Pass Sync** is a Python PyQt5 application that automates the integration of Xbox Cloud Gaming [Greenlight] (https://github.com/unknownskl/greenlight) client with [EmulationStation-DE (ES-DE)](https://es-de.org/).
 It fetches the latest Xbox Game Pass cloud games, downloads artwork and videos, generates launch scripts, and creates ES-DE-compatible metadata for seamless library management.
 A full Xbox Game Pass Ultimate subscription is required to stream Xbox Game Pass games.

 ---